HL7/fhir-specialty-rx/input/pages/consent-workflow.md

 * download and have the patient complete the product-specific consents
 * and then upload the completed form to the SMART app.

-When using this method to obtain patient consent, the [Task](StructureDefinition-specialty-rx-task-smart-launch.html) resource is populated as described in [this section](human-interaction.html#task-content).
+When using this method to obtain consents, the [Task](StructureDefinition-specialty-rx-task-smart-launch.html) resource is populated as described in [this section](human-interaction.html#task-content).

 <p></p>

 ### Process flow: Unsolicited Message
-When the prescribing practice has internal processes in place to obtain patient consent up-front during the ordering process, it can record the result as a [Specialty Rx Consent](StructureDefinition-specialty-rx-consent.html) resource and include it with other pertinent patient information in an unsolicited FHIR message to fulfilling parties at the same time that it transmits the order.
+When the prescribing practice has internal processes in place to obtain consents up-front during the ordering process, it can record the result as a [Specialty Rx Consent](StructureDefinition-specialty-rx-consent.html) resource and include it with other pertinent patient information in an unsolicited FHIR message to fulfilling parties at the same time that it transmits the order.
 This process is described in the [Systematic Query Workflows section](systematic-queries.html#unsolicited-workflow-overview).

 <br>